 Adelaide Contemporary, Adelaide, Australia

-Taking cues from the spatial intelligence of the Aboriginal people of Australia and the native landscape, the circulation throughout the building and the site is akin to that of walking on the plains.
-Visitors are afforded a new vista whenever a turn is taken, alternating from the horizon in the distance and the more close-up features of the land.
-The patterns of the plaza and roofscape invoke the fluidity and natural beauty of Australian nature.
+Both in plan and in section, the architecture is porous and connected to its surroundings—from the earth to the street, the tree canopy, and the sky—forming an open circle with multiple orientations and perspectives.
+We took cues from the spatial intelligence of the Aboriginal people in considering circulation throughout the building and the site, offering new vistas at every turn, from the horizon in the distance to more close-up features of the native land.
+Patterns of the plaza and roofscape invoke the fluidity and beauty of Australian nature.